Thai Non-Immigrant B Visa Form Guidelines

 2. Provide your first name, middle name, and family name.

-3. For Nationality- Write the name of the country for which you hold a passport.
+3. For Nationality- Write the name of the country in which you hold a passport.

-4. Nationality at Birth- If you have changed your nationality, provide information about your nationality; if not, then put N/A.
+4. Nationality at Birth—If you have changed your nationality, provide information about it; if not, put N/A.

 5. Date of birth- Write your date of birth as it appears on your passport.